scepman/scepclient/README.md

 Can be used to extend [SCEPman](https://www.scepman.com/) to easily distribute Kerberos Authentication certificates to AD Domain Controllers instead of only certificates for end-user devices.

+## Prerequisites

+Requires the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+You need only the simple runtime, Desktop or ASP.NET may be used, but are not required.

 ## Usage

 ### Domain Controllers